 Most means tests for benefits look at your capital and income.
-Working tax credits looks at your income alone, so what protection is provided by a personal injury trust?
+Working tax credits is not a means-tested benefit.
+It is an adjustment to your earnings based on your income alone.
+So what protection is provided by a personal injury trust?

-I advised entitlement to tax credits is based on income rather than capital.
 If you are receiving another means-tested benefit you are automatically entitled to tax credit at the full rate.
-If you are only receiving tax credits, and no other means-tested benefit then income from a property would normally be taken into account.
-But if the property is held in a personal injury trust and the rent is paid into the trust this income should not reduce working tax credits.
+If you are only receiving tax credits, and no other means-tested benefit then income would normally be taken into account.
+But if the income is on an asset held in a personal injury trust and the income is paid into the trust, this income should not reduce working tax credits.

 The answer lies in the The Tax Credits (Definition and Calculation of Income) Regulations 2002 .
-Follow the link and see page 49 which at paragraph 16 seems to exclude income “under a trust derived from a payment made in consequence of a personal injury…”
+Follow the link and see paragraph 16 which excludes income “under a trust derived from a payment made in consequence of a personal injury…”

-So that says if you have income from a personal injury trust it will not be taken into account when calculating your entitlement to working tax credits.
+So that says if you could apply for income from a personal injury trust, it will not be taken into account when calculating your entitlement to working tax credits.
 Good news for those who rely on working tax credit.
 There is a helpful note on the HMRC website which confirms this.

 I am happy to chat without obligation on 0330 223 1708